dontoisme/ark-b-writings/_pages/roadmap.md

 ## In Progress

 - **"The 73% Funnel Drop-Off That Almost Nobody Solved"** — Data-driven feature prioritization case study from a healthcare app
-- **"Building a Second Brain for ADHD"** — From 25-point IQ/working memory gap to functional excellence
+- **"Building a Second Brain for ADHD"** — Systems thinking for executive function challenges
 - **"Multi-Agent Claude Code Orchestration"** — 70+ specialized AI agents in my daily workflow

 ---